Encryption and Mindset: 2 Keys to Securing Modern Communications

 According to the Identity Theft Resource Center's (ITRC) 2016 Data Breach Report, the U.S. hit a record high for data breaches last year, with the number soaring to 1,093 -- a 40% increase from 2015.
-As omnichannel contact centers become more pervasive, ensuring the security of these connections is extremely important.

 Keys to securing communications, especially for contact centers, are the use of network encryption and a shift in cultural mindset on what the application of communications security means.

 Creating an encrypted network is the first step in securing enterprise communications and contact center channels.
 Network encryption refers to the process of encrypting or encoding data and messages transmitted or communicated over a computer network.
 With modern communications solutions spreading in both popularity and usage across all industries today, organizations must prioritize efforts to make sure systems are encrypted at all levels.
 A deeper level of encryption is becoming necessary for all communications modalities -- whether email, video, or chat -- as well.

 As both the threat and skill of hackers continue to escalate, end-to-end encryption of all data is now the new standard in enterprise communications.
 Evidence of this threat, and further reinforcement of the need for end-to-end encryption, is PwC's recent finding that 32% of companies surveyed have been victims of cybercrime in 2016.